SpongeBob's Truth or Square (video game): Features

 Players can turn SpongeBob into a Sledgehammer Smash to whack intruders, a WaterBob sponge to spew water, a giant spatula, a spinning blade (or a spinning pirate ship steering wheel), a MuscleBob BuffPants, or even an Explosive Cannon to aim and blast baddies.
 Players can reminisce through fan-favorite SpongeBob moments as the game draws upon "The 10 Happiest Moments of SpongeBob's Life" and story elements from the first and second seasons of the animated television series.
 In multiplayer mode, players can play as SpongeBob or with a friend playing as Plankton throughout the entire game on both the Wii and Xbox 360 platforms.
 Each system's cover art has a SpongeBob face.
 However, the facial expression shown is different between covers.
 Two levels are exclusive to the PSP and DS versions, Bikini Bottom and The Krusty Krab.

-Development

-The game development started under the title SpongeBob SquarePants: Happiness Squared, but was later changed early on in development to tie-in with the TV special.

 Reception

 SpongeBob's Truth or Square received generally mixed reviews.
 Corey Cohen of Official Xbox Magazine rated the game 4 out of 10 and considered it boring, while criticizing its "tedious" levels and "irritating" camera.
 Common Sense Media gave it a score of 4 out of 5 stars.